 Napping is as much a Thanksgiving tradition as football and turkey.
 And indulging in this custom is just as good for you as it feels.

 40. Macy’s Thanksgiving Day Parade

 This year will be the 95th Macy’s Thanksgiving Day Parade, making it a holiday tradition that stretches back for generations.
-If you can’t attend live, you can still watch it from the comfort of your home on TV or the Internet—no crowds required.
+If you can’t attend live, you can still watch it from the comfort of your home on TV or online—no crowds required.

 41. Pumpkin spice everything

-Pumpkin spice lattes are just the beginning of the fun you can have with this blend of allspice, cinnamon, ginger, nutmeg, and cloves.
-Pumpkin spice is everywhere—from lattes, doughnuts, and ravioli to body wash, hand soap, candles, and air fresheners.
+Pumpkin spice lattes are just the beginning of the fun you can have with this blend of allspice, cinnamon, ginger, nutmeg and cloves.
+Pumpkin spice is everywhere—from lattes, doughnuts and ravioli to body wash, hand soap, candles and air freshener.